 - 1 To remove an installed software package from your communicator, select the software package you want to remove from the Installed software page and press Remove. - 2 A dialog appears asking for your confirmation.
-Press OK to remove the software. - Note: Some software packages update existing software and cannot be removed. - original software package file, or by restoring a full back-up that contains the removed software package.
+Press OK to remove the software. - Note: Some software packages update existing software and cannot be removed. - IMPORTANT: If you remove software, you can only re-install it by having the original software package file, or by restoring a full back-up that contains the removed software package.
 If you remove a software package, you may no longer be able to open documents created with that software.
 If an another software package depends on the software package that you removed, the other software package may stop working.
 Refer to the documentation of the installed software package for details.